vippsas/vipps-report-api/vipps-report-api-faq.md

 The only difference is that the data can be fetched over a more modern REST API.
 We aim to provide more information through this API in the future.

+**Important:** It is not yet possible to use the Report API to retrieve data for "Vippsnummer" sale units.
+The Report API can only be used to sale units that have API access (which "Vippsnummer" sale units do not have.)

 ## Is the Report API available for the test environment.

 Nope.
 The